Neighborhood guide

 Two hotels.
 Two hechsherim.
 Two families served well.
 Here's how we split them.

-What Romema actually is.
+What Romema Actually Is

 Romema sits at the northwest approach to central Jerusalem — Binyenei HaUma (the convention center) marks its western edge, Kiryat Belz anchors its frum density on the east, and the light-rail line runs right through it.
 The neighborhood is chareidi-dominant but not exclusively so; you'll see kippot srugot on the street alongside chassidish streimels and Belzer-Dutch hats.